 Business owners have so much to think about – and a nice looking logo, website, stationery and literature probably doesn’t come near the top of the list.
 This is a big mistake!
 Without customers you have no business – and without an attractive image those customers are going to be hard to find.
-Good design is not some kind of fluffy, feel-good, nice-to-have.
+A well-designed brand is not some kind of fluffy, feel-good, nice-to-have.
 It’s absolutely essential for your business success.

 If you want customers, you need to start by getting their attention – if they don’t notice you, then you have no chance!
 This, however, is harder than you might imagine.